IceGiver/RMSQ/README.md

   protein_groups : remove/explode/ignore.
 Whether composite protein groups need to be filtered out (remove) or ignored.
 Currently explode is not implemented.

+  modifications: filter out modified peptides only for transitions.
+'UB' filters out GlyGly from the Modifications column

 normalization :

   enabled : 0/1.
 Enables this block